 Narcissism and body dysmorphia drives destructive behaviours such as pushing your body to its limits, taking steroids, bulimia etc. They are extreme cases but affect millions of people - 6.2 million people have reported bulimia in the United States alone.

 Another reason for a lack of self-love might be because you feel unworthy or because you are not good enough.
-Comparing yourself to other people and constantly worry about what people think of you are sure-fire traits of a negative caregiver archetype.
+Comparing yourself to other people and constantly worrying about what people think of you are sure-fire traits of a negative caregiver archetype.

 In my opinion, this is due to school.
 We’re programmed to compare our performance with others from an early age.